 I tend to have a more optimistic, upbeat, faith- and stewardship-based view of retirement.
 That said, I think the author of the Forbes article is right to discuss some of the harder truths about retirement.
 Sometimes you just need to be brutally honest about certain things.
 Things may not be quite as good or bad as the popular media would have you believe, but that doesn’t mean that there aren’t things you need to be on guard against.

 Let’s face it; the Bible doesn’t pull any punches either.
-Take for example the Forbes author’s statement about the certainty of death.
+Take, for example, the Forbes author’s statement about the certainty of death.
 The Bible is full of hard truths, and this is one of them.
 In fact, it is a key theme in the book of Ecclesiastes.
 As the “wise preacher” says, we would all do well to consider how we live, whether we are in retirement or not, in light of our inevitable demise at some time in the future (Ecc.9:1-6).

-The problem is that nobody wants to talk about the fact that your retirement could be different from what you plan and imagine.
-That’s because of the things that may materialize in retirement that can make it very challenging.
-I will list seven that I think can be most impactful.
-But I also want to remind you of what the Bible has to say about them and how practicing wise retirement stewardship can help you deal with them.
+I will list seven hard truths that I think can be most impactful.
+But I also want to remind you of what the Bible says about them and how practicing wise retirement stewardship can help you deal with them.

 The hard truths